TaaoWen/PSC_AgentBasedModellingCode/README.md

 ---

+#### Test 4: Output the total amount stored by all the agents into a text file.

-**Test 4**: We write out the total amount stored by all the agents.
+We write out the total amount stored by all the agents.
 Here, the output is obtained after the movement and eating of each iteration.
 In addition, the output does not contain the initial total amount because it is 0 by default.
 The code is shown below.

 ```python
 # Move the agents.